 Other concerns include:

-- You may not know the type of treatment you're taking.
-But the researchers will tell you the trial is set up this way before you join.
+You may not know the type of treatment you get, but researchers will tell you the trial is set up this way before you join.

-- Insurance may not cover all the costs.
-Talk with study coordinators and your insurer before you join.
+Insurance may not cover all the costs, so check your insurer before you join.

 Should You Join?

-This is not an easy decision.
-You might be considering a clinical trial because other treatment hasn't worked, or because you need relief from side effects or complications from standard treatment.
+It's not an easy decision.
+You might consider a clinical trial if the treatment you get now isn't working, or because you need relief from symptoms or complications.

-Your doctor can help you understand and work out the pros and cons.
+Your doctor can help you work out the pros and cons.
 He may be able to refer you to some trials.
 Ask about other treatment options to try first.

 Then ask yourself these questions: